samblenny/totp-util/README.md

 Also, check out the build targets in [Makefile](Makefile)

+## Design

+The main design principle for `totp_util` was to keep the implementation as simple and straightforward as possible.
+The point is to have fewer moving parts to break and to have readable code that is reasonable to audit with a realistic amount of effort.

 ## Tests

 To run the tests, do `make test` or `go test`.